 - Post fliers and posters on bulletin boards around all five Pellissippi State campuses.
-All fliers and posters must be stamped by the Student Life and Recreation Office, and cannot exceed 11 inches by 17 inches in size.
+All fliers and posters must be stamped by the Student Life Office, and cannot exceed 11 inches by 17 inches in size.

 - Participate in Council of Student Advocates events to promote their group